salmanmorshed/simplelinkshortener/README.md

 ## License
-SimpleLinkShortener is licensed under the GNU General Public License version 2.
-You are free to use, modify, and distribute this software for both non-commercial and commercial purposes, subject to the terms and conditions of the GPLv2.
+This project is licensed under the [MIT License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).
+The MIT License is a permissive open-source license that allows you to freely use, modify, and distribute this software for both commercial and non-commercial purposes, provided you include the original copyright notice and disclaimer.
+Feel free to explore, contribute, and build upon this project with confidence under the terms of the MIT License.